Inotiv: History

-In July 2018, Bioanalytical Systems, founded in 1974 by Purdue University chemistry professor Peter Kissinger, and Seventh Wave Laboratories, founded in 2003, merged.
+Bioanalytical Systems, founded in 1974 by Purdue University chemistry professor Peter Kissinger, and Seventh Wave Laboratories merged in July of 2018.

 In March 2021, the company changed its name to Inotiv.
 The Inotiv brand had been launched in November 2019 for the company's contract research organization division.

 In November 2021, Inotiv acquired Envigo.
 Envigo was formed in September 2015 by the merger of Huntingdon Life Sciences, Harlan Laboratories and three subsidiaries - GFA, NDA Analytics and LSR Associates.
 It became a public company via a merger with a special-purpose acquisition company in August 2017.
 In June 2019, it acquired the research products business of Fortrea, which acquired the nonclinical contract research services business of the company.
 In December 2019, it acquired the unit of Horizon Discovery that provides animals with clinically relevant gene deletions, insertions and other modifications for testing.

 In January 2022, the company acquired Integrated Laboratory Systems for $56 million.

 In February 2022, the company acquired Orient BioResource Center, a preclinical contract research organization and animal model supplier for $51 million.

 In August 2023, the company sold its Israeli business to Harlan Holdings for $3.7 million.

 In August 2025, the company was the victim of a ransomware attack by Russian cybercrime syndicate Qilin.

+In June 2026, Inotiv filed for Chapter 11 bankruptcy protection.